Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 • The CRM is full.
 The pipeline tells you nothing.
 Stages aren't structured.
 Nobody trusts the numbers.

-• Missed calls become missed jobs.
+• Missed calls become missed revenue.
 No text-back, no re-engagement.
-The lead found a competitor who answered faster.
+The lead found someone who answered faster.

-• Leads don't route correctly across locations.
-Wrong rep, wrong market, wrong timing — every time.
+• Leads don't route correctly.
+Wrong rep, wrong location, wrong timing — every time.

 • Old contacts sit untouched.
 A database full of past enquiries with no reactivation flow — revenue waiting to be recovered.